singuyenmai/in2deepRL/BartoSutton_book/chapter2.md

 Preferences are updated by stochastic gradient ascent.
 The prob. of taking an action in the future is increased, if the the current reward > the baseline reward, and vice versa.
 The non-selected actions move in the opposite direction.
 The baseline reward is updated by the general rule in section 2.4.

-The choice of the baseline does not a↵ect the expected update of the algorithm, but it does affect the variance of the update and thus the rate of convergence.
+The choice of the baseline does not affect the expected update of the algorithm, but it does affect the variance of the update and thus the rate of convergence.

 <u>*Exercise 2.9*</u>:  The soft-max distribution is the logistic sigmoid function in the case of 2 actions